 Children Still in Recession in Delaware County Despite Recovery

-Philadelphia (Oct 17, 2016) – While recent headlines tout a national recovery from the Great Recession, more children in Bucks County are facing hardships than during the depths of the recession, a new study has found.
+Philadelphia (Oct 13, 2016) – While recent headlines tout a national recovery from the Great Recession, more children in Delaware County are facing hardships than during the depths of the recession, a new study has found.

-- Among the children in poverty, 6,300 are living in families earning less than half of the poverty level ($10,000 or less per year for a family of three), the highest level on record for the county and more than double the number in 2012.
+- Among the children in poverty, slightly more than 7,600 are living in families earning less than half of the poverty level ($10,000 or less per year for a family of three).
+That’s 2,000 more children than the total number enrolled in the Haverford Township School District.

 Most School Districts Have Less Funds Even With More Students Who Need Extra Help

 - As a result, student performance declined.
-More than 7,800 third through eighth grade public school students could not pass state reading assessments in 2014, a full 19.4% of students in the county.
+More than 9,800 public school students in the county could not pass state reading assessments in 2014, a full 30.5% of all students in the county.
 This fail rate is one point higher than in 2008.
-The fail rate for math also grew from 2008-2014, pushing it to 15.9%.
+The pass rate for math declined even faster than reading from 2008-2014, pushing the fail rate to 28.2%

-- Young families are struggling with the rising costs of child care in Bucks County, where three out of four children under six years old have all parents in the workforce.
-Full-time childcare for two children (a preschooler and an infant) totaled over $24,000, or nearly a third of the county’s median household income.
+- Young families are struggling with the rising costs of child care in Delaware County, where 3 out of 4 children under six years old have all parents in the workforce.
+Full-time childcare for two children (a preschooler and an infant) totaled $21,190, or a third of the county’s median household income.

-- More children in publicly subsidized child care were in high quality programs in 2014 compared to 2008, but still three out of four cannot get access to those programs due to shortages in public funds.
-Meanwhile fewer children were able to enroll in publicly funded pre-k, with 80% of eligible children in the county unable to enroll in high quality pre-k due to lack of public funding.
+- More children in publicly subsidized child care were in high quality programs in 2014 compared to 2008, but still 80% cannot get access to those programs due to shortages in public funds.
+Meanwhile fewer children were able to enroll in publicly funded pre-k, with three out of four eligible children in the county unable to enroll in high quality pre-k due to lack of public funding.

 - The strongest public policy that protected children during the recession was the availability of state and federally subsidized health care coverage for children.
-In spite of job losses and cuts to employee benefit packages during the recession, the share of children insured rose a point from 2008 to 2014 to 98% thanks to CHIP and Medicaid.
-Still, approximately 3,150 children are uninsured, and many of them don’t have the option to enroll in publicly subsidized programs because of the state’s ban on undocumented children’s access to such health care supports.
+In spite of job losses and cuts to employee benefit packages during the recession, the share of children insured rose nearly two points from 2008 to 2014 to 96% thanks to CHIP and Medicaid.
+Still, approximately 5,000 children are uninsured, and many of them don’t have the option to enroll in publicly subsidized programs because of the state’s ban on undocumented children’s access to such health care supports.

 - In every county, the economic recession affected thousands of children and seniors, increasing the numbers in poverty at its low point.
 But unlike seniors, where effective public policies helped them recover more quickly in every suburban county, children were not afforded the same protections.
 These policies include Medicare, Social Security, Pennsylvania State Prescription Coverage (PACE), Pennsylvania Property Tax and Rent Rebates and state tax policies that exclude retirement earnings from state taxation.

-- From 2008 to 2015, the child poverty rate has been about 2% higher on average than the senior poverty rate in Bucks County.
+- From 2008 to 2015, the child poverty rate has been 7.5% higher on average than the senior poverty rate in Delaware County.
 In 2013, the senior poverty rate began to decline, a full year earlier than the child poverty rate.

 - Boost Job Longevity and Pay: Increase the minimum wage and implement workforce supports including predictable scheduling and paid sick and family leave.